 And that's the reason why we only work with Apple IMEI numbers.
 You can find one on your box/check/warranty papers etc. Once you have found it, you can doublecheck if it's valid through our validity checker.
 If you see a basic report there, then your IMEI is correct and we will be able to work with it.

-If the device was activated after it was lost/stolen and there is a new data, then we provide you with the basic information on that new activation including simcard number (ICCID - Integrated Circuit Card ID), the date when your device was activated with that simcard, its carrier/netrowk, country etc. You can take this information to authorities/local police to help them retrieve your device back.
-They should be able to send an official request to the carrier using the data from our reports to pull up the user's information (if the simcard is not anonymous), phone number and their approximate location.
+When your report is ready and once you have it on hand, first of all, we have to figure out if someone has started using your device after it was stolen or not.
+If we see a simcard activity after you lost your gadget, then we will be able to pull up that exact simcard number (so called ICCID - Integrated Circuit Card ID, a unique simcard identifier), the date when your device was activated with that simcard, its carrier/service provider/netrowk, country etc. You will be able to take this report to your authorities/local police to help them with investigation and retrieve your device back.
+They should be able to send an official request to the carrier using the data from our reports to pull up all the details about that simcard ICCID including phone number and all available information about the current user (if the simcard is not anonymous) of that particular simcard.

-ETA for generating the report: 2-4 business days.
+ETA for generating the report and gathering this data: 2-4 business days.